dossma/Telegram-Batch-Downloader/README.md

 ## Motivation
 When you know channels or groups which contain content of interest, you may want to store them on your computer.

-It is also useful as the channel, or the app itself, may shut down at any time and its content will be lost for you.
+It is also useful as the channel, or the app itself, may shut down at any time and its content would be lost.

 ## Scope
 The program is targeted for channels or groups which provide media such as documents, audio files, videos or pictures.